-Use the index finger of your free hand to gently pull your pet’s lips or cheek aside, in order to allow space for you to slide the toothbrush into his mouth.
-Start by cleaning the front incisors and, as your pet become familiar with the process, move along the sides to the back teeth, eventually brushing the entire mouth.
+Use the index finger of your free hand to gently pull your pet’s lips or cheek aside in order to allow space for you to slide the toothbrush into his mouth.
+Start by cleaning the front incisors and, as your pet becomes familiar with the process, move along the sides to the back teeth, eventually brushing the entire mouth.

-In addition to brushing, good quality chews are helpful to maintaining your Cavalier’s dental health.
-Avoid rawhide chews, “Greenies”, and commercial products that contain artificial colors or ingredients.
+In addition to brushing, good-quality chews are helpful in maintaining your Cavalier’s dental health.
+Avoid rawhide chews, “Greenies,” and commercial products that contain artificial colors or ingredients.